-If you have some experience with online marketing, you must have heard about ClickFunnels.
+If you have some experience with online marketing, you would have heard about ClickFunnels.
 ClickFunnels aims to be that all-in-one solution for creating and running your online business.

 It lets you build sales funnels, create email marketing campaigns, run an affiliate program as well as create a membership site to deliver your online courses and other content.